 Parthenon Metope: Lapith and Centaur in Violent Combat

-This Parthenon metope (447–438 BC) depicts the battle between Lapiths and Centaurs at the wedding of Pirithous, king of the Lapiths and close companion of Theseus.
-When the Centaurs, inflamed by wine, attempted to abduct the Lapith women, a violent struggle erupted.
-Here a Lapith warrior seizes a Centaur by the hair, ready to strike, while the creature raises its arms in futile resistance.
-The scene embodies the Greek theme of civilization versus barbarism, central to Athenian identity.
+This Parthenon metope (447–438 BC) depicts the battle between Lapiths and Centaurs at the wedding of Pirithous, king of the Lapiths and companion of Theseus.
+When the Centaurs, inflamed by wine, attempted to abduct the Lapith women, a struggle erupted.
+Here a Lapith warrior seizes a Centaur by the hair, ready to strike, as the creature raises its arms in resistance.
+The scene embodies the theme of civilization versus barbarism, central to Athenian identity.